• Home

 ChatGPT vs. Claude: Which is better?

 If you want an AI tool to use as a sparring partner for creative projects—writing, editing, brainstorming, or proofreading—Claude is your best bet.
-Your default output will sound more natural and less generic than ChatGPT's, and you'll be able to work with much lengthier prompts and outputs.
+Your default output will sound more natural and less generic than ChatGPT's, and you'll also benefit from Claude 3.5's superior coding abilities and cheaper API costs.

-If you're looking for a jack-of-all-trades LLM, ChatGPT is a better choice.
+If you're looking for a jack-of-all-trades tool, ChatGPT is a better choice.
 Generating text is just the start: you can also create images, browse the web, or connect to custom-built GPTs that are trained for niche purposes like academic research.
+And with the release of GPT-4o, a multimodal model, it's even more powerful and quicker than before.

-Or, if you're looking for something that can take it one step further—an AI chatbot that can help you automate all your business workflows—try Zapier Central.
+Or, if you're looking for something that can take it one step further—an AI assistant that can help you automate all your business workflows—try Zapier Central.

 Related reading: